YuanL12/graph-mph0/README.md

 # graph-mph0
 This is a project about computing Multiparemeter Persistence at dimension 0 for filtered graphs.

+## Usage
+1. Use non-negative integer to label vertices due to node-printing need in Dendrogram
+2. Node/edge features in Python has to be np.float64 to be passed into C++ double type.

 ## Install
+Something to say.

 ### Common questions
 1. Python: package not found